CSS Style Sheet

-The CSS Style Sheet macro now supports Confluence Whitelist.
-Confluence Whitelist has been implemented so that you can limit which URLs can be used.
-To use a URL in a CSS Style Sheet macro (either as a macro parameter or part of the macro body), it must be included in Confluence Whitelist.
+The CSS Style Sheet macro supports Confluence Allowlist.
+Allowlist has been implemented so that you can limit which URLs can be used.
+To use a URL in a CSS Style Sheet macro (either as a macro parameter or part of the macro body), it must be included in Confluence Allowlist.

-To learn more about configuring a URL Whitelist, see Atlassian’s Configuring the Whitelist.
+To learn more about configuring a URL Allowlist, see Atlassian’s Configuring the Allowlist.

 This macro is designed to allow a single page to have custom styles applied to it.
 The style sheet can optionally be restricted to specific media types and can optionally import an external style sheet from a URL.